But that’s not what he finds when he looks outside.

 “Okay, let’s do it that way.
 Also, remember that I’m picking you up at exactly three o’clock so we can be in Martinez for the four o’clock court appearance to approve my non-related legal guardianship application to protect you and your assets.”

-“I’ll ask Coach Green if I can skip wrestling practice on Monday.
+“I’ll ask Coach Green if I can skip wrestling practice.
 That way, I can be waiting for you by two-thirty.
 I’ll tell him it’s because I have to go to court since I’m in the foster system, and there’s a legal approval that has to be issued.
 I’ll send you a YES text or a NO text.”

 “Okay, that’s a good idea.
 That means I’ll be in the pick-up area at two-thirty.
 I’ll write a note for your coach so it’ll be official.”